 Save time and money by combining your organic certification with complementary certification, auditing and testing services including: Sustainably Grown, Fair Trade, Food Safety, Flavor, Pesticide Residue Free, and Antioxidant Superfood certification.

 Organic farming is among today's fastest growing sectors in production agriculture, thanks to worldwide consumer demand.
 SCS is committed to supporting those growers and handlers who have done the hard work necessary to make an organic claim.

-SCS was among the ﬁrst certiﬁers to be accredited under the USDA National Organic Program (NOP), and have worked successfully with several innovative growers and handlers around the globe to promote responsible agricultural practices.
+SCS was among the ﬁrst certiﬁers to be accredited under the USDA National Organic Program (NOP), and works successfully with innovative growers and handlers around the globe to promote responsible agricultural practices.
 Certiﬁcation through SCS provides the unique opportunity to actively market your pesticide residue free status during the three-year mandatory transition period to organic.